About

 that allows one to easily make dynamic web sites, either locally or,

 with rapache, to be served to a remote user.
+See a JSS article for some details.
+(This package is replaced by the

 - pmg: This is a GUI for R written using gWidgets, primarily aimed around its use in the